 Where to look for seasonal work

-While this year’s seasonal hiring projections aren’t yet available, if 2017 was any indication, this should be a banner year for holiday hiring.
+While this year’s seasonal hiring projections aren’t yet available, if recent years were any indication, this should be a banner year for holiday hiring.
 When it comes to seasonal jobs for students, here are some opportunities to consider as you begin your search.

 If you live to ski or snowboard, a resort job over the holidays might be perfect for you.
 From instructors to sales to food and beverage roles, there is something for everyone who wants to work at a ski resort, many of which are booming over the holidays.
 Check out CoolWorks.com for information about resort jobs in your area.